Victor Verity: Later life

 Returning to New Zealand in November 1945, having travelled aboard the RMS Andes, Verity was transferred to the Air Force Reserve early the following year.
 He took up farming in South Canterbury but in 1959 relocated his family to England.
 Settling in Northampton, he started up a business in the roofing industry.
-Ten years later, he came back to New Zealand, initially based in Nelson and later in Paekākāriki as his health began to decline.
+Ten years later, he went back to New Zealand, initially based in Nelson and later in Paekākāriki as his health began to decline.
 He died on 2 February 1979 while in care at Wellington Hospital.